dxgraphs/aqua-subgraph/README.md

 ### FixedPriceSaleCommitment

 A commitment is a pledge that the investor wishes to buy a certain amount of tokens in a `FixedPriceSale` should the sale reach the threshold.
-Each commitment has a status - `SUBMITTED`, `RELEASED` and/or `CLAIMED`.
-Each commitment.
+Each commitment has a status - `SUBMITTED`, `RELEASED`, and/or `CLAIMED`.
 Commitments ID are formatted in

 ```
 <saleAddress>/commitments/<userAddress>/<commitmentIndex>